 LG is one of the bestselling sound bar brands, and its models tend to be cheaper than its key rival Samsung’s.
 Many of its sound bars are designed to work seamlessly with LG TVs, but how do its products compare with the likes of Samsung, Panasonic and Sony?

 Every year, we survey more than 10,000 people to find out how reliable each sound bar brand is and how highly it is rated by customers.
-Our LG sound bars rated guide can help you decide whether it’s the brand for you.
+Our sound bar buying guide can help you decide the brand for you.

 Other sound bars on test